Johnny Burnette: Success in California with Ricky Nelson

-Now unemployed in Memphis, Burnette decided to try his luck in California.
-He and a friend, Joe Campbell, hitchhiked to the West Coast, where they joined Dorsey.
-With their past differences forgotten, the brothers attempted to resurrect the Rock and Roll Trio and sent for Paul Burlison.
-He joined them briefly but decided to return to Memphis and concentrate on his electrical business.
-Dorsey and Johnny continued with their songwriting, but Dorsey kept his day job as an electrician to pay the family expenses.

 The Burnettes' brashness got them their first success in the music business in California.
 On arriving in Los Angeles, Joe Campbell bought a copy of "A Map to the Stars", which showed the location of the house of the teen idol Ricky Nelson.
 In an effort to get their songs to him, the Burnettes and Campbell decided to sit on the steps of his house until they could get a meeting with him.
 Their persistence worked, and Nelson was sufficiently impressed with their work that he eventually recorded several of their songs, including "Believe What You Say", "It's Late", "Waitin' in School", and "Just a Little Too Much", amongst others.
 Other Imperial Records artists, such as Roy Brown, benefited from their songwriting.
 The success of his recording of the brothers' "Hip Shakin' Baby" led to a recording contract with Imperial Records as a duo.
 While in California, they met Doyle Holly, who played bass guitar for a short time with the band.
 Holly went on to become the bass player for Buck Owens and the Buckaroos and to record as a solo artist.

 As the Burnette Brothers, they released one single, for Imperial, "Warm Love" backed with "My Honey" (Imperial X5509), on May 5, 1958.
 It did not make the charts.
 After this failure, they continued to work together as songwriters but began to follow separate careers as performing artists.
 In 1961, however, Johnny and Dorsey released two instrumental singles, credited to the Texans, for two small labels, Infinity and Gothic: "Green Grass of Texas" backed with "Bloody River" (Infinity INX-001), released on February 20, 1961, and "Rockin' Johnny Home" backed with "Ole Reb" (Gothic GOX-001), released on May 29, 1961.
 Another instrumental, "Lonely Island" backed with"Green Hills" (Liberty 55460), credited to the Shamrocks, was released by Liberty Records on June 6, 1962.
 "Green Grass of Texas" and "Bloody River" were to be re-released in February 1965 on the Vee Jay label (VJ 658), again credited to the Texans.